Everyone should begin an emergency food stockpile list because you never want to go without.

 Hoarding vs. Stockpiling

-- If you have a stockpile you’re a hoarder– FALSE Stockpiling food and other products that you or your family uses regularly is a great way to save money and always have the product on hand.
-Over three years, we amassed a moderate food stash + a large health and beauty stockpile that lasted us many years.
+- If you have a stockpile, you’re a hoarder– FALSE Stockpiling food and other products that you or your family uses regularly is a great way to save money and always have the product on hand.
+Over three years, we amassed a moderate food stash + a significant health and beauty stockpile that lasted many years.

 - People who stockpile take away from those in need – FALSE Again, engaging in simple foods to stockpile is a process that happens over time and NOT all at once.
-Grocery hoarders will clear shelves in one shop with no regard for other shoppers, stockpilers will not.
-For example, Brexit or the Coronavirus pandemic where shoppers rush out and hoard all of the toilet paper when everyone is looking for it.
-Some may hoard products for resale purposes to earn a side-income at the wrong expense of fellow citizens.
-Buying 20 bottles of Advil at full price clearing a shelf.
-Essentially hoarders may not even consider price where those who stockpile do so for money savings and emergency.
+Grocery hoarders will clear shelves in one shop without regard for other shoppers; stockpilers will not.
+For example, Brexit or the Coronavirus pandemic, where shoppers rush out and hoard all the toilet paper when everyone is looking for it.
+Some may hoard products for resale to earn a side income at the wrong expense of fellow citizens.
+Buying 20 bottles of Advil at full price, clearing a shelf.
+Essentially hoarders may not even consider price, whereas those who stockpile do so for money savings and emergencies.

-- Stockpiling Is Expensive – FALSE Not if you plan your grocery shop according to your food budget, use coupons, coupon apps and follow the flyer sales.
+- Stockpiling Is Expensive – FALSE Not if you plan your grocery shop according to your food budget, use coupons and coupon apps, and follow the flyer sales.

-- Hoarding and Stockpiling is the same thing – False Stockpiling is keeping enough food for 1-6 months even a year in the event of an emergency, job loss, health issues, etc. Whereas hoarding has no end in sight.
-Hoarders will continue to buy and store until there is no space left in the house, apartment or room.
+- Hoarding and Stockpiling is the same thing – False Stockpiling is keeping enough food for 1-6 months, even a year, in an emergency, job loss, health issues, etc. At the same time, hoarding has no end in sight.
+Hoarders will continue to buy and store until there is no space left in the house, apartment, or room.

 Although Health Canada has recommended people build emergency kits — including items like water, non-perishable foods and prescription medication — they’ve also said stockpiling essentials in bulk isn’t necessary right now.

-Here’s the thing though, they are saying “right now” which means you don’t need to rush out and go crazy buying stuff.
+However, they are saying “right now,” which means you don’t need to rush out and go crazy buying stuff.